Symmetry-reduced Loop Quantum Gravity: Plane Waves, Flat Space and the Hamiltonian Constraint: The Hamiltonian constraint

 The potential part is written as

-with $P$ containing the $z$-derivatives, and, in addition, the functions $\cal E$ and ${\cal E}^2$.
+with $P$ containing the functions $\cal E$ and ${\cal E}^2$ and the first and the second $z$-derivatives of $\cal E$.
 As in the case of the Killing conditions, derivatives can be replaced by differences in different ways, either containing the variables $m$, $n$, and $k$ at the considered vertex and edge, or only the labels from neighboring ones.
-In the following, in the first case we write $P(m,n,k)$, in the second one only $P$ and assume pairs $(v,e)$ with the edge right from the vertex.
-As an example, in addition to $m$, $n$, $k$, belonging to $(v,e)$, the quantity $P(m,n,k)$ may be chosen to involve the labels from the vertex left to $v$ and those of the two edges left from $e$, indexed by $i-1$ and $i-2$, respectively:
+In the following, in the first case we write $P(m,n,k)$, in the second one only $P$, and assume pairs $(v,e)$ with the edge right from the vertex.
+As a concrete choice, in addition to $m$, $n$, $k$, belonging to $(v,e)$, the quantity $P(m,n,k)$ may be chosen to involve the labels from the vertex left to $v\equiv v_i$ and those of the two edges left from $e$, indexed by $i-1$ and $i-2$, respectively:

+(There are of course other possible choices.)
 In any case $P(m,n,k)$ results in a diagonal operator, and for the difference equation below it does not make a difference, whatever interpretation of the differences is chosen.